 Part 1: Determining whether your System Supports UEFI and SecureBoot

 The UEFI BIOS and GPT partition scheme should be used where possible with Windows 7 64 Bit.
 You may or may not have these technologies depending on the age of your system.
 For more details see Unified Extensive Firmware Interface which instructs you in determining you have a UEFI BIOS and applying the correct UEFI BIOS settings for Windows Installation.

 Part 2: Preparing Up to Date Installation Media

 Using updated installation media will reduce the hassles of Windows 7 Installation Failure due to lack of native driver support for systems with a UEFI BIOS and greatly reduce the installation time due to the inefficiencies of Windows Update.
-It is recommended to prepare a Bootable USB opposed to using any Installation DVD s you have to hand which are likely 5 years SP1 or 7 years SP0 out of date respectively.
-It will also prevent the use of “Upgrade” only Media.
+Dell have created installation media updated until January 2016 known as the Skylake Reinstallation .iso.
+It is recommended to use this opposed to any older installation media:

 - Alternatively Generic Microsoft Windows 7 Installation Media Media Refresh .isos that have been updated see Slipsteam of the Convenience Rollup (Pseudo Service Pack 2), Internet Explorer 11, NVM express and USB 3.0 support for Windows 7 Retail Licenses of any Edition or Windows 7 OEM Licenses of any Edition or OEM.